The Jersey City Cannabis Control Board (CCB) approved two dispensaries last night while delaying two other applicants.

-Jersey Leaf co-owner William Pena noted he was a felon who owns a trucking company.
+Jersey Leaf co-owner William Pena noted he was a felon who owned a trucking company.

 “What do you do with the South Hudson Civic Association?”
 Jersey City CCB Chair Brittney Bunney asked.

-Margetis said he is a member of the West Side Ave Special Improvement District (SID) and said there had been no opposition.
+Margetis said he is a West Side Ave Special Improvement District (SID) member and said there had been no opposition.

-Pena said they’ll welcome feedback from the community.
+Pena said they’d welcome feedback from the community.

 “You check all the boxes,” Bunney said.
-Thus they are approved.
+Thus they were approved.

 Decades Dispensary Approved by Jersey Cannabis Control Board